blogs.sanpreetsingh.com

 • making communication safer

-• allowing emotional reconnection to support physical reconnection
+• allowing emotional reconnection to support private closeness

 This approach matters because intimacy is not only about visible closeness.
 It is also about whether the relationship feels emotionally safe enough for warmth to return.
 When people feel guarded, rushed, judged, or uncertain, closeness often becomes heavier instead of easier.